shashi/ArrayMeta.jl/README.md

 ## The `@arrayop` macro

 The `@arrayop` macro can express array operations by denoting how the dimensions of the input arrays interact to produce dimensions of the output array.
-The notation is similar to [Einsten notation](https://en.wikipedia.org/wiki/Einstein_notation) (or its equivalent in [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) see [below](#differences-with-tensoroperationsjl) for a comparison) with some added features to support more operations.
+The notation is similar to [Einstein notation](https://en.wikipedia.org/wiki/Einstein_notation) (or its equivalent in [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) see [below](#differences-with-tensoroperationsjl) for a comparison) with some added features to support more operations.
 The notation is best described by some examples:

 ```julia
 X = collect(reshape(1:12, 4,3))